cyscale/cyscale.com/src/pages/blog/2021-09-30-the-iso-27001-certification-policy-by-policy.md

 * Evidence of competence of persons doing work that affects information security performance (cl 7.20)
 * Evidence of monitoring and measurement results (cl 9.1)
 * Evidence of audit results (9.2)
-* Evidence of the results of management reviews (tba)
+* Evidence of the results of management reviews (9.3)
 * Evidence of nonconformities encountered and subsequent actions taken; evidence of the results of any corrective action (cl 10.1)

 \
 **And then there’s the Annex**

-The risks identified during risk assessment can and should be addressed with controls provided by the Standard in  Annex A. As some of these controls mandate that other policies, procedures or documents are created, we can conclude that these will only be required when they help mitigate an identified risk.
+The risks identified during risk assessment can and should be addressed with controls provided by the Standard in  Annex A. As some of these controls mandate that other policies, procedures, or documents are created, we can conclude that these will only be required when they help mitigate an identified risk.
 These additional documents are:

 * Mobile device policy (A.6.2.1)
 * Teleworking (Remote working) policy (A.6.2.2)
 * Disciplinary process (A.7.2.3)
 * Inventory of assets (A.8.1.1)
 * Acceptable use of assets (A.8.1.3)
-* Information labelling policy (A.8.2.2)
+* Information labeling policy (A.8.2.2)
 * Handling assets policy (A.8.2.3)
 * Management of removable media policy (including disposal of media) (A.8.3.1)
 * Access control policy (A.9.1.1)